 We’d been deliberating for some time as to how we should celebrate our 2 year wedding anniversary.
 Given we had been eating out so much lately and seeing amazing sights, we found it tough choosing something different and special that we could do to celebrate.
 In the end we decided to up the accommodation budget for a couple of nights and have a day that didn’t require any planning or stress.
 We went to the zoo!

 Singapore Zoo is vast!
 It’s a huge site, which I’m pleased to say means the animals have plenty of space to roam and aren’t overcrowded.
-In the evening we went on a Night Safari.
+As recommended, in the evening we went on a Night Safari.
 There’s only so many animals you can see in the dark, hence the lack of photos.
 But the thought of being able to see the nocturnal habits of animals is a nice one!